beaurancourt/blog/markdown/rewriting-travel.md

 My group picked up [DFRPG](http://www.sjgames.com/dungeonfantasy/), I tried to absorb the rules, and then ran *I Smell a Rat*, the included dungeon as a tutorial to the system.
-In the background, I began preparing *Hall of Judgement*, which is the adventure geared toward fresh 250-point characters.
+In the background, I began preparing *Hall of Judgment*, which is the adventure geared toward fresh 250-point characters.

 The rest of the post will detail the prep that I did, and list out pain points I had in parsing the text.
 I provide this so that others can copy my work, and